-There’s a real variety of volunteer roles here at Battersea which develop constantly depending on the needs of the animals in our care.
-We strive to ensure that our volunteers are involved in all aspects of our work, are valued for their commitment and recognised for the extraordinary things they do for us.
+There are a many different volunteer roles available here at Battersea and we regularly develop new roles depending on the needs of the animals in our care, and the teams that support them.
+We strive to create an inclusive environment and ensure that our volunteers are involved in all aspects of our work, are valued for their commitment, and recognised for the extraordinary things they do for us.

 What do our volunteers do?

-We are supported by a pool of over 1,000 volunteers across the three centres who assist our staff in a huge variety of ways.
-As well as our ever-popular animal welfare roles, volunteers help staff with office duties, represent us at events, show visitors around our centres and help us raise vital funds.
-We are also supported by a team of community engagement volunteers who go into local schools to educate children about our cause and responsible pet ownership.
+We are supported by over 600 volunteers across the three centres who assist our staff in a variety of ways.
+As well as our ever-popular animal welfare roles, volunteers help staff with office duties and represent us at events.

 Why volunteer with us?